FINLAND ARCTIC CHALLENGE LIVE

 There was just enough time for everyone to quickly eat the packed sandwiches that were prepared in the morning and to adjust their layers, before heading back down the fell.
 Puffy coats, balaclavas, chemical hand warmers and extra hats all came out.

-The group returned about a mile across the top of the fell before descending down a new path which returned through another part of the woods.
-How lucky that one of our team members, Timo, drove his snow mobile out along a path and prepared a fire pit for us to stop, warm up and enjoy a snack.
+The path circled about a mile across the top of the fell before descending down a new path which returned through another part of the woods.
+How lucky that Timo from the route team, drove his snow mobile out along a path and prepared a fire pit for us to stop, warm up and enjoy a snack.

 From the fire pit to our traditional lumberjack cabin for the night, it was 4.5 miles.
 The path was lined with blue posts placed strategically so they were easy to find.